oliviermbida/cicd-kubernetes/README.md

 `deployment.yml` , `service.yml` and `ingress-old.yml` for the `OLD_WORKFLOW_ID`

-# Miscellaneous
+# Teardown

+Cleanup AWS resources created with `scripts/deploy_eks` and `scripts/deploy_rds`

+`aws cloudformation delete-stack --stack-name [STACKNAME]`

-You may need to delete several AWS S3 buckets :
+You may also need to delete several AWS S3 buckets :

 `aws s3 ls | cut -d" " -f 3 | xargs -I{} aws s3 rb s3://{} --force`

 Note: This will delete all buckets in the aws cli configured user account.

-# Cleanup

-Cleanup AWS resources created with `scripts/deploy_eks` and `scripts/deploy_rds`